vimhack/dotfiles/README.md

 ln -sf ~/.dotfiles/zsh/zshrc ~/.zshrc

 # alacritty
-cp ~/.dotfiles/alacritty/alacritty.yml ~/.config/alacritty/alacritty.yml
+\cp ~/.dotfiles/alacritty/alacritty.yml ~/.config/alacritty/alacritty.yml
-cp ~/.dotfiles/alacritty/alacritty_private.yml ~/.alacritty_private.yml
+\cp ~/.dotfiles/alacritty/alacritty_private.yml ~/.alacritty_private.yml
 ```

 Then open or reopen the alacritty,
 if it is the first time to run, you may need to wait a while,
 because the tmux plugins are automatically installed in the background.

-In addition, when you run vim/nvim for the first time,
+In addition, when vim or nvim is started,
-the vim/nvim will automatically install all the configured vim plugins.
+if there are vim plugins that have been configured but not yet installed,
+they will be installed automatically.

 To update: